MegaAttitude/megaattitude.github.io/projects/mega-acceptability/mega-acceptability-replication-v1/README.md

 ## Overview

-This dataset consists of ordinal acceptability judgments for 30 clause-embedding verbs of English in 38 surface-syntactic frames.
+This dataset consists of ordinal acceptability judgments for 30 clause-embedding verbs of English in 38 surface-syntactic frames; this is a replication of an experiment from an [experiment in an earlier paper](http://aaronstevenwhite.io/papers/white_labeling_2017.pdf), adapting to the method in the paper linked below.
 The data were collected on Amazon's Mechanical Turk using [Turktools](http://turktools.net/).

 For a detailed description of the dataset and the item construction and collection methods, please see Section 3 of the following paper:

 > White, A.S. & K. Rawlins.
 2020.
 [Frequency, acceptability, and selection: A case study of clause-embedding](https://ling.auf.net/lingbuzz/004596/current.pdf).
-Accepted to _Glossa_.
+Conditionally accepted to _Glossa_.

 If you make use of this dataset in a presentation or publication, we ask that you please cite this paper.